learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

     Name: MarkDown5, dtype: float64

-Okay--let's examine what we know about these columns, and come up with a solution for dealing with these null values.
+Now that you have a bit more of a understanding of each of these features you can now make an informed decision about the best strategy for dealing with the various null values.

 * The data contained within each column are continuously-valued floats.
 * The range is quite large, with the smallest value being around 0 or even negative in some columns, and the max being greater than 100,000.